membrane/api-gateway/cli/examples/router/custom-interceptor/README.txt

 1. Goto the examples/custom-interceptor/ directory

-2. Compile the Java sources from src/ into build/classes/:
+2. Compile the Java sources by executing "ant compile" in the examples/custom-interceptor/ folder.
-	a.
-Install a Java Development Kit, at least version 1.6.
-	b.
-Install Ant from http://ant.apache.org/bindownload.cgi .
-	c.
-Execute "ant compile" in examples/custom-interceptor/ .

 3. Copy the directory build/classes/com/ to [MEMBRANE_HOME]/classes

-4. Execute router.bat
+4. Execute router.bat or router.sh

 5. Open http://localhost:2000/